EgzonaMaloku/global-population-trends/DATA_QUALITY.md

 While the dataset provides a close approximation of population statistics, the missing countries and percentage differences highlight areas for improvement in accuracy.
 Further validation from authoritative sources is recommended to enhance the dataset's reliability.

+---

+### Completeness

+The completeness assessment of the dataset identified significant gaps in data availability:

+- **Missing Values:** There are **816 missing or empty values** for the following columns:
+  - **Migrants (net)**
+  - **Median Age**
+  - **Fertility Rate**

+These missing values indicate a lack of comprehensive data for various countries, which could limit the effectiveness of analyses that rely on these critical demographic indicators.